decoy/blog/source/_posts/2014-01-31-basic-animation.md

   //get the current time
   var nextUpdate =  new Date().getTime();

-  //how much time has passed (cummulative) this.elapsed += nextUpdate - this.lastUpdate;
+  //how much time has passed (cumulative) this.elapsed += nextUpdate - this.lastUpdate;

   //how many updates do we need to process?